-- To move the event from your secondary “snapshot” calendar (e.g. firstname.lastname@example.org), click the drop-down arrow and choose "Calendar", as shown in the screenshot below:
+- To move the event from your secondary “snapshot” calendar (e.g. email@example.com), click on "firstname.lastname@example.org" on the top left as shown below:

 - If the event was a meeting and you were the organizer (this information would be located in body of the event), then add all the attendees to the "Attendee" field.
 If you were not the organizer, then leave the attendee field blank.
 Important: If an attendee is a resource calendar (such as a conference room), confirm that the resource has been created and you have the necessary permissions to invite it before attempting to add to the meeting invitation.